Atypicalim/UyghurScript/README.md

 > a toy script interpreter written in c, u can write & run your script written in uyghur language grammar with it ...

+## 1. usage

+* jsut run the command `./release/uyghur.exe ./examples/hello.ug` in root directory and you will see the result

-## 1. data types and variable declaration
+## 2. data types and variable declaration

 ```python
 # string
 miqdar s qimmiti [Salam Uyghur Script!] bolsun